ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 2.0.6
+### Release 2.0.7

- - Fixed bug in special character decoding that chopped of text.

- - Limit depth on dump to 1000 to avoid core dump on circular references if the user does not specify circular.

- - Handles dumping non-string values for attributes correctly by converting the value to a string.
+ - Fixed DOCTYPE parsing to handle nested '>' characters.

 ## <a name="description">Description</a>